ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 ## Results
 #### Accuracy metrics
-The model learns quickly, **reaching over 90% accuracy** within the first few training rounds and staying stable afterward.
-Its **ability to distinguish between different surface types**, measured by the IoU metric, improves more gradually and levels off around 55–60%.
+The learns to detect the presence of dry snow well, **reaching over 90% accuracy** within the first few training rounds and staying stable afterward.
+Its **ability to distinguish between different surface types**, measured by the Intersection-over-Union metric, improves more gradually and levels off around 55–60%.
 Some ups and downs in the curve suggest that the model finds it harder to tell apart certain classes — a common issue when dealing with radar data where some surfaces reflect signals in similar ways.

 <div style="display: flex; flex-direction: column; align-items: center; margin: 40px 0;">